gopine/diary/2019/April/April 30 (Tuesday).md

 The useState hook is surprisingly easy to use, and I can see how useContext will be helpful for global state.

 Need to dive deeper into useEffect next."

+"Still finding the hook concept a bit difficult to grasp."